BBBase-EHeresy-PPPub/EHeresy/docs/factions/dark_mechanicum/detachments.md

 **Upgrades**

-An Errax ‘Butcher’ Assault Stalker Cohort can purchase any of the following upgrades.
+An Errax 'Butcher' Assault Stalker Cohort can purchase any of the following upgrades.
 It may purchase the same upgrade multiple times, to a maximum Detachment size of 9:

 * Increase the Detachment size by 1 [+40 points]
 * Increase the Detachment size by 2 [+80 points]